beckardt/Weight-Tracking-Using-Raspberry-Pi/How_to.md

 ## Instructions

-### 1. Preparing Your Pi
+### 1. Preparing Your Pi and Google Spreadsheet

 ### 2. Physical Set Up
   i.
+Unsolder the scale's sensor wires from the scale's chip.

+  The next two steps are useful because the scale's wires will most likely be cheap and flimsy.
+We recommend this to allow for cleaner, easier soldering to the combinator board.

+  ii.
+Strip some of the rubber coating from each wire so that you have enough of a metal tip to work with.

+  iii. for each wire, wrap the exposed metal part around the exposed metal part of the solid core wires to enable a stronger connection, and solder the two together, then protect the soldering by taping the region closed with electrical tape.

+  iv.
+Solder the wires to the combinator board.
+The combinator board has groups of holes for the upper left sensor (UL), upper right sensor (UR), lower left sensor (LL), and lower right sensor (LR).
+These match up with the sensors as if the scale was right side up.
+So when the scale is upside, the upper right sensors wires go to the upper left group, etc...

+  v.
 Solder shield headers to load combinator out holes and to hx711 in/out holes like so:

-  ii.using female
+  vi.
+Using female-female wires, connect the Pi to the HX711 like so: BCM5 to DT, ground to ground, BCM6 to SCK and 5V to VCC.
+And the combinator board to the hx711 like so: Red to E+, Black to E-, White to A-, and Green to A+.